xianghui/javascript101/content/lessons/1-3-functions.md

 }
 ```

-However, if you were to assign a function to a variable.
-Note that the usual
+However, if you were to assign a function to a variable, note that the usual
-rules for variable hoisting applies - only the variable declaration is hoisted,
+rules for variable hoisting applies - **only the variable declaration is
-not the initialization (the function definition).
+hoisted, not the initialization (the function definition)**.

 ```javascript
 f2(); //Error: f2 is not a function